ruk·si

 • ctrl+b, d Detach from the session, leaving it running in the background.

-• tmux a Attach back to detached tmux session
+• tmux attach Attach back to detached tmux session

 Browsing keybindings: